jinhoe/yelp-api/README.md

 # yelp-api
-Using API to get business information from Yelp.
+Using API to get business information from Yelp